-Table 1: Reduced Doses for Patients with Baseline CrCl Less than or Equal to 60 mL/min Baseline Creatinine Clearance (mL/min) Zoledronic Acid Injection Recommended Dose
+Table 1: Reduced Doses for Patients With Baseline CrCl Less Than or Equal to 60 mL/min

+Baseline Creatinine Clearance (mL/min) Zoledronic Acid Injection Recommended Dose (mg)

+greater than 60 4

+50-60 3.5

+40-49 3.3

+30-39 3

-40-49 3.3 ma 3 mg Doses calculated assuming target AUC of 0.66(mg•hr/L) (CrCl = 75 mL/min) During treatment, serum creatinine should be measured before each zoledronic acid injection dose and treatment should be withheld for renal deterioration.
-In the clinical studies, renal deterioration was defined as follows:
+Doses calculated assuming target AUC of 0.66 (mg•hr/L) (Ci rCl = 75 mL/min)

+During treatment, serum creatinine should be measured before each zoledronic acid injection dose and treatment should be withheld for renal deterioration.
+In the clinical studies, renal deterioration was defined as follows For patients with normal baseline creatinine, increase of 0.5 mg/dL

-For patients with abnormal baseline creatinine, increase of 1.0 mg/dL In the clinical studies, zoledronic acid injection treatment was resumed only when the creatinine returned to within 10% of the baseline value.
-Zoledronic acid injection should be reinitiated at the same dose as that prior to treatment interrupti
+For patients with abnormal baseline creatinine, increase of 1.0 mg/dL

+In the clinical studies, zoledronic acid injection treatment was resumed only when the creatinine returned to within 10% of the baseline value.
+Zoledronic acid injection should be reinitiated at the same dose as that prior to treatment interruption.
+Patients should also be administered an oral calcium supplement of 500 mg and a multiple vitamin containing 400 international

-Patients should also be administered an oral calcium supplement of 500 mg and a multiple vitamin containing 400 international 2.3.
-Preparation of Solution ic acid injection must not be mixed with calcium or other divalent cation-containing infusion solutions, such as Lactated Ringer's solution, and should be administered as a single intravenous solution in a line separate from all other drugs.
+2.3 Preparation of Solution Zoledronic acid injection must not be mixed with calcium or other divalent cation-containing infusion solutions, such as Lactated

+Ringer's solution, and should be administered as a single intravenous solution in a line separate from all other drugs 4 mg/5 mL Single-Dose Vial for Dilution Prior to Intravenous Infusion

-4 mg/5 mL Single-Use Vial Vials of zoledronic acid injection concentrate for infusion contain overfill allowing for the withdrawal of 5 mL of concentrate (equivalent to 4 mg zoledronic acid).
-This concentrate should immediately be diluted in 100 mL of sterile 0.9% Sodium Chloride USP, or 5% Dextrose Injection, USP, following proper aseptic technique, and administered to the patient by infusion.
-Do not store undiluted concentrate in a syringe, to avoid inadvertent injection To prepare reduced doses for patients with baseline CrCl less than or equal to 60 mL/min, withdraw the specified volume of the zoledronic acid injection concentrate from the vial for the dose required (see Table 2).
-Table 2: Preparation of Reduced Doses - Zoledronic Acid Injection Concentrate
+Zoledronic acid injection 4 mg/5 mL vial for dilution prior to intravenous infusion contains an overfill to allow withdrawal of 5 mL (equivalent to 4 mg zoledronic acid).
+Zoledronic acid injection (4 mg/5 mL) should immediately be diluted in 100 mL of sterile 0.9% Sodium Chloride, USP, or 5% Dextrose Injection, USP, following proper aseptic technique, and administered to the patient by intravenous infusion.
+Do not store undiluted zoledronic acid injection (4 mg/5 mL) in a syringe, to avoid inadvertent injection.
+To prepare reduced doses for patients with baseline CrCl less than or equal to 60 mL/min, withdraw the specified volume of the zoledronic acid injection (4 mg/5 mL) from the vial for the dose required (see Table 3)

-Dose (ma)

-4.4 3.5

-4.1 3.3

-3.8 3.0
+Table 3: Preparation of Reduced Doses - Zoledronic Acid Injection 4 mg/5 mL Single-Dose Vial for Dilution total time between dilution, storage in the refrigerator, and end of administration must not exceed 24 hours.

-The withdrawn concentrate must be diluted in 100 mL of sterile 0.9% Sodium Chloride, USP, or 5% Dextrose Injection, USP.
+Remove and Use Zoledronic Acid Injection Volume (mL) Dose (mg) 4.1 3.3 3.8 3.0 The withdrawn zoledronic acid injection (4 mg/5 mL) solution must be diluted in 100 mL of sterile 0.9% Sodium Chloride, USP

 If not used immediately after dilution with infusion media, for microbiological integrity, the solution should be refrigerated at

-2°C-8°C (36°F-46°F).
-The refrigerated solution should then be equilibrated to room temperature prior to administration.
-The total time between dilution, storage in the refrigerator, and end of administration must not exceed 24 hours zoledronic acid injection should not exceed 4 mg and the duration of infusion should be no less than 15 minutes [see Warnings and Precautions (5.3)].
-In the trials and in postmarketing experience, renal deterioration, progression to renal failure and dialysis, have occurred in patients, including those treated with the approved dose of 4 mg infused over 15 minutes.
-There have been
+2.4 Method of Administration Due to the risk of clinically significant deterioration in renal function, which may progress to renal failure, single doses of zoledronic acid injection should not exceed 4 mg and the duration of infusion should be no less than 15 minutes [see Warnings and Precautions (5.3)].
+In the trials and in postmarketing experience, renal deterioration, progression to renal failure and dialysis have occurred in patients, including those treated with the approved dose of 4 mg infused over 15 minutes.
+There have beer instances of this occurring after the initial zoledronic acid injection dose.